lixiao37/team12-Project/README.md

 	will store all meta data associated with each articles.

 ###### citation.py
 	- This python file contains the schema for the Citation collection.

 ###### website.py
 	- This python file contains the schema for the Website collection.

+###### twitter.py
+	- This python file contains the schema for twitter-parsing.
+It contains two collections, namely, TwitterAccount(stores twitter handlers) and Tweet(stores tweets of TwitterAccount)

 ###### userinterface.py
 	- This file contains the User Interface for our system.